 As parents we have a responsibility to take the best care of our children.
 I know parenting is a tough job, probably the toughest job out there.
 I want to give you some tips to help you to keep your kids healthy in this fast-paced, ever-changing world.
-We just need to re-discover the basics.
+We just need to re-discover the basics and a great place to start is with kids videos.
 Here are the five ways to keep our kids healthy:

 - Avoid the toxins.
 Our foods are filled with chemicals such as herbicides, insecticides, antibiotics, food dyes, additives, preservatives.
 These synthetic chemicals increase the toxic load in our bodies and our kid’s ability to handle a high amount of toxins from our food and our environment is a lot lower than a fully mature adult.
 If our bodies are unable to effectively move these toxins out, then the body puts the toxins into storage in various tissues, which can affect the function of different systems in the body.
 I suggest to eat organic foods as much as possible, in order to decrease the toxic exposures in our children.